 Reach isn’t completely worthless.
 But it’s close.
 It should be considered.
 But it doesn’t tell the story of whether your content succeeded or failed.

-Start focusing more on link clicks.
+Start focusing more on The link click metric measures all clicks on links that drive users to properties on and off of Facebook..
 And shares.
 And video plays.
 And whatever action it is that is central to your success.

 Reach is far too flawed to trust.
-It’s far too inexact to be the focus of your campaign.
+It’s far too inexact to be the focus of your The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve..
 And you’re far too sophisticated to lose sleep over it.

 3. Stop creating fluff to drive fluff engagement